Ermal Kuqo

 Ermal Kuqo (Ermal Kurtoğlu; born February 12, 1980) is a retired Albanian-Turkish professional basketball player who played the majority of his career for Efes Pilsen.
-He is also a basketball executive for the Los Angeles Clippers of the NBA working as Director of International Pro Player Personnel.
+He is also a basketball executive for the New York Knicks of the NBA working as Senior Director of Minor League Operations.
+He was previously with the Los Angeles Clippers of the NBA working as Director of International Pro Player Personnel.
 He is widely accepted as the greatest Albanian basketball player of all times.
 Kuqo was a part of the Turkish national team from 2004 until 2010, but in the summer of 2010 got granted the wish to play for his birth country Albania national team.

 Professional career

-Kuqo started his career in Tirana playing for SK Tirana during the 1994-95 season in the Albanian Basketball League at the age of 14.
+Kuqo started his career in Tirana playing for KB Tirana during the 1994-95 season in the Albanian Basketball League at the age of 14.
 He was one of the youngest professional players of the league at the time.
 At the age of 15, Kuqo moved away from Albania to Istanbul, Turkey where he signed a long term deal with Fenerbahçe.